dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 Since this middleware can re-execute the request pipeline:

 * Middlewares need to handle reentrancy with the same request.
-Handling reentrancy normally means either cleaning up their state after calling `_next` or caching their processing on the `HttpContext` to avoid redoing it.
+This normally means either cleaning up their state after calling `_next` or caching their processing on the `HttpContext` to avoid redoing it.
 When dealing with the request body, this either means buffering or caching the results like the Form reader.
 * For the <xref:Microsoft.AspNetCore.Builder.ExceptionHandlerExtensions.UseExceptionHandler(Microsoft.AspNetCore.Builder.IApplicationBuilder,System.String)> overload that is used in templates, only the request path is modified, and the route data is cleared.
-Request headers, method, items, and the rest are all reused as-is.
+Request data such as headers, method, and items are all reused as-is.
 * Scoped services remain the same.

 In the following example, <xref:Microsoft.AspNetCore.Builder.ExceptionHandlerExtensions.UseExceptionHandler%2A> adds the exception handling middleware in non-Development environments: